gulshanydv/BazaarHQ/README.md

 Replace the placeholders (your-secret-key, your-db-name, etc.) with your actual credentials and keys.
 Make sure to keep your .env file private and don't commit it to the repository.

 5. Migrate the Database
 Run the following command to set up the database tables: python manage.py migrate
 This will apply any database migrations and set up the required tables for the project.

-6. Create a Superuser (Super User have different rights for posting product and managing things simple user have different rights
+6. Create a Superuser
 If you want to access the Django admin panel, you can create an admin user: python manage.py createsuperuser
 Follow the prompts to set the username, email, and password for the superuser.

 7. Run the Development Server
 Start the Django development server: python manage.py runserver
 Now, you should be able to access the project in your browser at http://localhost:8000.

+User Roles
+Superuser: The superuser will have full access to the Django Admin panel, including the ability to post products and manage everything.
+Regular User: Regular users can have limited permissions, such as only viewing and possibly posting products, depending on how you configure user roles and permissions in the Django Admin panel.